 Female hairline transplant

-All healthy females that have sufficient number of hair on their donor area are suitable for female hairline transplant.
+All healthy females that have sufficient number of hair grafts on their donor area are suitable for female hairline transplant.

 Male hairline transplant

-Male patients should note that crown area may be affected by male pattern hair loss and they may need to go through a second hair transplant in the future.
+Male patients should note that the crown area may be affected by male pattern hair loss and they may need to go through a second hair transplant in the future.

 How much does a hair transplant for a receding hairline cost?